The Wellness & Rundown Thursday, June 18

 Sleep is the one almost every woman in the chat brings up first, usually with a laugh and a sigh.
 Perimenopausal sleep is famously interrupted: night sweats, 3 a.m. wake-ups, lighter sleep architecture.
 The temptation is to give up on it.
 The women who feel best refuse to.

 The research is unambiguous about why.
 Deep sleep is when growth hormone pulses, when memory consolidates, when mitochondrial repair happens, and when your hunger and stress hormones recalibrate.
 Studies have repeatedly linked short sleep with worse next-day glucose regulation, higher cortisol, and disrupted appetite signaling.
 A bad night doesn’t just make you tired.
 It tilts the rest of your physiology in the wrong direction for the next 24 hours.
+Over weeks, the cumulative fragmentation is part of what drives the deeper mitochondrial exhaustion many women hit in their mid-forties.

 The practical playbook your friends keep landing on: keep the bedroom genuinely cool, genuinely dark, and screen-free for the last 30 minutes.
 Eat a dinner that includes magnesium-rich foods like leafy greens, pumpkin seeds, or beans.
 Hold caffeine to the morning.
 None of this guarantees a flawless night, but it stacks the odds.